-“Since Dr. Theron’s discovery, countless South African women have come to rely on the rare and unique herb for almost every ailment under the sun.
-Whether it’s having to soothe sunburn, calm a colicky baby, deal with breakouts or breakups, rooibos has been at the top of nearly every women’s go-to remedy,” says Du Toit.
+“Since Dr. Theron’s discovery, countless South African women have come to rely on the rare and unique herb for almost every ailment under the sun,” says Du Toit.
+“Whether it’s having to soothe sunburn, calm a colicky baby, deal with breakouts or breakups, rooibos has been at the top of nearly every women’s go-to remedy.”

 Potential side effects

-While side effects from drinking rooibos tea are extremely rare, there are several cases of people suffering liver damage when they drink numerous cups a day.
-Some research suggests that certain compounds in rooibos could raise estrogen levels, so people with hormone-sensitive conditions like breast cancer may want to choose an alternative beverage.
-Researchers aren’t sure if the tea is safe for women who are pregnant, so use caution—talk to your doctor before trying the tea.
+While side effects from drinking rooibos tea are rare, there are several cases of people suffering liver damage when they drank numerous cups a day.
+Some research suggests that certain compounds in rooibos could raise estrogen levels, so people with hormone-sensitive conditions like breast cancer may want to avoid the beverage.
+Researchers aren’t sure if the tea is safe for women who are pregnant, so use caution.
+It’s not a bad idea to talk to your doctor before trying the tea.